gxshub/spring-cloud-kafka/README.md

 ```

 #### Kafka Topic Data
-Sometimes you may want to clean up data in the Kafka topics to start over.
-For this purpose, in Linux/MacOS, delete the folders `/tmp/zookeeper`, `/tmp/kafka-log` and `/tmp/kafka-streams`.
-In Windows, delete the folders `C:\kafka\.dataDirzookeeper` and `C:\kafka\.kafka-log`.
+Sometimes you need to clean up data in the Kafka topics to start over.
+For this purpose, in Linux/MacOS, delete the folders `/tmp/zookeeper`, `/tmp/kafka-logs` and `/tmp/kafka-streams`.
+In Windows, delete the folders `C:\kafka\.dataDirzookeeper` and `C:\kafka\.kafka-logs`.

 ## The Applications
 The producer gets `Appliance` JSON data from a public [API](https://random-data-api.com/api/appliance/random_appliance) and